 Current regulation was obsolete

-The previous climate regulation in the European Union is called the NFRD for Non-Financial Reporting Directive.
+The previous climate regulation in the European Union is called the Non-Financial Reporting Directive (NFRD).
 Developed in the mid-2010s, this regulation promoted openness about corporate social responsibility and provided investors with the company-level information they needed to make sustainability-focused investment decisions.

 The European Union is also acting to make the investment ecosystem greener and more sustainable through the Sustainable Finance Disclosure Regulation (SFDR).
 This means that investors must be aware of the environmental impact of companies if the green investment market is to be taken seriously.

-The Corporate Sustainability Reporting Directive (CSRD) aims to standardize sustainability reporting standards while increasing corporate actions’ transparency and accountability.
+The CSRD aims to standardize sustainability reporting standards while increasing corporate actions’ transparency and accountability.

 The CSRD will cover more companies

-The current Non-Financial Reporting Directive only applies to companies considered "public interest enterprises", such as banks, insurance companies, and publicly traded companies.
-In other words, only about 11,000 companies are currently covered by the NFRD.
+The NFRD only applies to companies considered "public interest enterprises", such as banks, insurance companies, and publicly traded companies.
+In other words, only about 11,000 companies fall under the NFRD.

 With the EU's goal of becoming climate neutral by 2050 and the first continent to reach net zero, it is essential to rapidly transform its business ecosystem into a long-term sustainable economy.
 This means that more companies must report on their sustainability impact, which is why the CSRD will expand the scope of companies that will be regulated.